-Front Multi-Function Button (Compact 32d, 32c and 53c only)
+Front Multi-Function Button

 Using volt-free contacts - The front multi-function button can be triggered with a 1 second pulse which will either tension the ribbon, initialise the printer or clear error (depending on printer status).
 An 8 to 10 second pulse will switch off the printer.
 The connection is made using pins 7 and 15 of the I/O connector, as shown in the following diagram: